 As bad as I wanted to sleep in, I knew it would be best if I took advantage of the 50-degree weather and embark on a really cool Saturday in Brooklyn.

 Around 2PM, I met up with my friend for brunch at Woodlands.
-Woolands is a relatively new restaurant in Park Slope.
-I’ve seen this place, but never thought twice about actually dining here until today.
+Woodlands is a relatively new restaurant in Park Slope.
+I’ve seen this place but never thought twice about actually dining here until today.
 I was intrigued by the rustic décor and savory menu.
 I opted for my usual, scrambled eggs but asked for a side of Belgian waffles.
 They ended up giving me one red velvet waffle, which was a pleasant surprise; this waffle was moist, fluffy, and melt in your mouth good.
 I would definitely come back here for brunch again, the unlimited mimosas until 4PM, sealed the deal.

 If you’re in the Brooklyn area, please show these two exhibits some love, especially if you’re into non-conventional urban, depth and expressionist art.